 After that he asked me if I would like the notes from his notebook.
 I said, "Oh, yes, please!"

 After we left the Rectory that day, I felt a lot better.
 Mom and Dad said that it's really important to talk about these things.
 Before we went back to the car to go home, we stopped in the Church and made a visit with Jesus.
 I thanked Jesus for the good talk with Father Edwards.
 Then I asked Him to bring Grandpa to Heaven real quick in case he was still in Purgatory.
 After that I went over by the statue of Saint Joseph and I lit a candle for Grandpa.
 Before he died, Grandpa had asked me to pray to Saint Joseph so that he would have a happy death.
 Grandpa explained to me that people ask Saint Joseph for his prayers because he died a happy death in the arms of Jesus and Mary.

 After I lit my candle, I asked Saint Joseph to please somehow let me know that Grandpa was

 happy in Heaven with him and Jesus and Mary and Grandma and all the Angels and Saints.
 Then Dad motioned to me that it was time to go home.

 Later I asked Mom if she would help me remember everything that Father Edwards had told me.
 She said she would help me remember and we worked on it together.
 Thanks, Mom!

 There is one more thing I want to tell you before I go.
 That Saturday afternoon when we got home, my parents decided to go through a box of my Grandpa's things that the hospice nurse had given them after he died.
 It had been so busy right after Grandpa died that now, a month later, they were finally getting to it.
-One of the things in the box was an envelope.
+One of the things in the box was an envelope with my picture attached.
 On the front was written: